Christmas Tree Ribbon Ideas

-Criss cross ribbon Christmas trees are not only beautiful, but very elegant.
+Crisscross ribbon Christmas trees are not only beautiful, but also very elegant.
 The ribbon adds design, texture, and color to any tree, regardless of the theme.
-The criss crossed ribbon creates a very full and densely decorated appearance for a lavish, designer look.
+The crisscrossed ribbon creates a very full and densely decorated appearance for a lavish, designer look.

 This idea works well with both expensive and inexpensive trees.
-The look works wonders on cheaper trees with a low tip count since the eyes are drawn to the decorations and ribbon, so the bare spots in the tree are not as noticeable.
-Since this technique is fairly new, it offers a unique approach for any decorator looking to create an beautiful and elegant looking tree.
+The look works wonders on cheaper trees with a low tip count; the eyes are drawn to the decorations and ribbon, so the bare spots in the tree are not as noticeable.
+Since this technique is fairly new, it offers a unique approach for any decorator looking to create a beautiful and elegant-looking tree.

-You can use any color, style, or patterned ribbon as long it is wired ribbon.
-I would suggest that you use ribbon that is 2–3 inches wide so that it is easier to work with and doesn't look like you went overboard.
+You can use any color, style, or patterned ribbon as long as it is wired ribbon.
+I would suggest that you use a ribbon that is 2–3 inches wide because it is easier to work with and it won't look like you went overboard.

 Depending on the size of your tree, you will need 6 to 8 pieces of ribbon cut about twice the length of your tree.

-- Extremely large trees over 8 foot high and 3 feet wide will probably need 10 to 12 pieces of ribbon.
+- Extremely large trees over 8 feet high and 3 feet wide will probably need 10 to 12 pieces of ribbon.